rafaelsmenezes/unified-datahub/README.md

 * Performance and memory usage are carefully considered.
 * Adding a new source is trivial via mapper + registration.

-Future improvements include ingestion parallelism, structured logging, and dynamic filter builder for new raw fields.
+> 💡 **Note:** Future improvements could include ingestion parallelism, structured logging, dynamic filter builder for new `raw` fields, caching, and advanced full-text search.
+These are optional enhancements and not required for delivery.
+Those improvements could be found in the doc folder.

 ---